Noobeel/University-Assignments/Search Engine/readme.md

 # Installation and Use

-## Note: Some files are not included in the repository since they are over 100MB.
-Please request them from me directly.
+**Note: Some files are not included in the repository since they are over 100MB.
+Please request them from me directly**

---

 This program uses Python with Flask for its backend and vanilla HTML/CSS for its frontend, and is locally hosted.